keithalewis/math/opm.md

-We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading amount, and there is no bid-ask spread depending on the amount being bought or sold, much less the counterparties involved in trading that affect pricing.
+We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading amount, and there is no bid-ask spread depending on the amount being bought or sold, much less the counterparties involved in trading that might affect pricing.

 Let $I$ be the set of market _instruments_ available at the beginning and end of a time period and let $\Omega$ be the set of possible outcomes.